SiWolf/SCORE/README.md

 Q: Snakemake is unable to activate the included environments - what can I do?

 A: This is a known issue and as of August 2019 this has not been resolved from the Snakemake developers.
-Following the advice mentioned [here](https://bitbucket.org/snakemake/snakemake/issues/1115/cannot-activate-conda-enironment-using), please install Conda version 4.5.13 and modify your PATH in order to ensure compability with Snakemake.
+Following the advice mentioned [here](https://bitbucket.org/snakemake/snakemake/issues/1115/cannot-activate-conda-enironment-using), please install Conda version 4.5.13 ("conda install -n base conda=4.5.13") and modify your .bashrc (add line: export PATH="/full/path/to/miniconda/bin:$PATH") in order to ensure compability with Snakemake.

 Q: I get an Snakemake error stating that not all output, log and benchmarking files contain the same wildcards?
 What does this mean?